Our preschool program emphasizes the most important aspects of early childhood development:

 1. Fine and Gross Motor Skills

-- Inside the classrooms, fine motor skills are used ever-changing selection of art and creative activities, in paper shredding and gluing projects, coloring and painting using various media, play dough and kinetic sand, and musical numbers to which children clap, move their fingers, and stomp their feet
+- Inside the classrooms, fine motor skills are used ever-changing selection of art and creative activities, in paper shredding and gluing projects, coloring and painting using various media, play dough and kinetic sand, moving alphabet, and musical numbers to which children clap, move their fingers, and stomp their feet

 2. Language Development